Types Of Psychological Therapy

 Cognitive behavioral therapy

-During a session, the therapist might discuss the validity or realism of the patient's negative or unhelpful thoughts, then provide skills to reframe those thought patterns in the unconscious mind.
-While this intensive type can be done over a short period and may be challenging, it has been proven effective in treating various mental illnesses.
+During a therapy session, the therapist might discuss the validity or realism of the patient's negative or unhelpful thoughts, then provide skills to reframe those thought patterns in the unconscious mind.
+While this intensive type of therapy can be done over a short period and may be challenging, it has been proven effective in treating various mental illnesses.

 Psychodynamic therapy

 Psychodynamic therapy is an approach to psychotherapy that traces its roots to Sigmund Freud's psychoanalytic theory.
 This therapeutic method delves into the unconscious mind to explore and understand how past experiences, particularly those from early childhood, influence an individual's current thoughts, feelings, and behaviors.
-Through open-ended discussions and free association, clients are encouraged to explore their thoughts and emotions, gaining insight into unconscious processes that may be affecting their lives.
+Through open-ended discussions and free association, clients are encouraged to explore their thoughts and emotions, gaining insight into the unconscious processes that may be affecting their lives.

 The therapeutic relationship in psychodynamic therapy is central, as it serves as a microcosm of the client's interpersonal experiences.
 Transference and countertransference, where the client unconsciously projects feelings onto the therapist and vice versa, are key concepts in psychodynamic therapy.
 The goal of psychodynamic therapy is not only symptom relief but also the development of insight and self-awareness, leading to long-term changes in the client's emotional and relational functioning.